top of page

 B-Flower

-B-Flowers, also known as “larf” or “popcorn buds”, develop beneath the plant’s canopy and are smaller and less dense than A-Flower as a result of a lack of exposure to full light.
-B Flowers are smaller than 0.75 inches (approx. 20mm).
+B-Flowers, also known as “smalls” or “popcorn buds,” develop beneath the plant’s canopy and are smaller than A-Flower due to a lack of exposure to full light.
+B-Flowers are smaller than 0.75 inches (19.05 mm) and larger than 0.25 inches (6.35mm).
+(See also Product Type).

 Backcross